An Extended ADMM for 3-Block Nonconvex Nonseparable Problems with Applications

 Table \ref{tab:nmc} shows the experiment results.
 We can see that when the original matrix is really low-rank, both ADMMn and ADM can recover it with high precision, and ADMMn uses much less iterations and time in reconstruction than ADM.
-However, when the rank of the original matrix is a little large, it can be seen that the recovery quality of ADM is far inferior to ADMMn, and the stopping criterion of ADM is not satisfied in the iterations for this case.
-Besides, one can find that ADMMn would cost more time than ADM when the number of iterations is the same.
-This occurs because TSVD is used in NMC (\ref{equ:nmc}), which is more time-consuming than the matrix factorization in NFMC (\ref{equ:nfmc}).
-Thanks to the fewer iterations of ADMMn to converge, ADMMn takes less time than ADM in general.
+However, when the rank of the original matrix is a little large, the recovery quality of ADM is far inferior to ADMMn, and the stopping criterion of ADM is not satisfied in the iterations.
+Besides, we can find that ADMMn would cost more time than ADM when their numbers of iterations are the same.
+This occurs because TSVD is applied in NMC \eqref{equ:nmc}, which is more time-consuming than the matrix factorization in NFMC \eqref{equ:nfmc}.
+Benefited from the fewer iterations required to converge, ADMMn spends less time than ADM in general.